Pruthvik-Reddy/Distributed_KV_store/CONCEPTS.md

     5. If it receives votes from a majority of the nodes, it will become the Leader.
     6. The new Leader will then periodically send "heartbeat" messages to all Followers to assert its authority and prevent new elections.

+    Strong Consistency, Writes and Reads - How they work
+    1. When the client sends a PUT / DELETE request to any node, it should be redirected to the leader who processes that request. ( the follower nodes should forward it to leader)

+    2. The leader then should make an entry of it in log file.
+From the RAFT log file, the other followers implement it.

+    3. We are focusing on Strong consistency here, so initially the reads are served by leader only.

+    4. The leader responds to the client only after the operation has been committed by Raft and applied to LevelDB database.

+    Example :
+    1. If Node 2 isn't the leader, it will reject the request with a "not the leader" error.

+    2.If Node 2 is the leader, it will not immediately write to its own database.
+Instead, it will create a "log entry" representing the PUT command.

+    3. It will send this new log entry to all its followers via an AppendEntries RPC.

+    4.When a majority of followers have successfully saved the entry to their own logs, the leader considers the entry "committed"

+    5.The leader then "applies" the command from the log entry to its own LevelDB store.

+    6.At the same time, the followers also apply the committed command to their local LevelDB stores.

+    7.Only after the leader has applied the change does it respond with "success" to the client.

 Challenges :
     1. Not a significant challenge but had to get used to Go to start coding.
     2. Writing the protobuf files.
 They were little complex to understand.